Australia's New South Wales marks its highest COVID-19 death count | Health

 - Australia

-The nation was on track to surpass 1 million cumulative infections on Sunday, the Australian Broadcasting Corp reported.
+The country reported just under 100,000 cases overall, down from a record 116,025 the previous day, but still surpassing most previous peaks.
+Total deaths for the day were 36.
 With the surge bringing a rush for government-funded pop-up testing clinics, the authorities have shifted their messaging and urged people to instead take rapid antigen tests at home, then report positive results to their doctor, who enters it into a database.

 Authorities are calling for calm amid reports of bare supermarket shelves as people stay home to avoid infection and delivery personnel self-isolate due to virus exposure.
 "We have seen very low rates of significant illness," federal Health Minister Greg Hunt told reporters.
 "It is the workforce furloughing which remains the principal challenge at this point in time."

 The government and its health advisers have cut mandatory isolation times for close contacts and narrowed the definition of close contacts but were still reviewing the rules for furloughing workers, Hunt said.
-Australia plans to start vaccinating children aged 5 to 11 on Monday.
-The government says it has enough supplies to ensure every child is vaccinated.
+Australia meanwhile plans to start vaccinating children aged 5 to 11 on Monday.
+Most states said they would begin the new school year as scheduled at the end of January but Queensland, the third most populous state, said it would postpone the return to school by two weeks to give children time to be vaccinated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)